Translate

 Open to all first-year students of all majors

-These six communities afford students the opportunity to live with others in their college or major, often sharing the same classes, while participating in activities that center around their academics, careers, and social interests.
+These five communities afford students the opportunity to live with others in their college or major, often sharing the same classes, while participating in activities that center around their academics, careers, and social interests.

 CAL POLY Scholars